jba/codec/README.md

   - I think that only works on types you own, because it adds methods to them?
 - use gob encoding for uints

-- Move codec support to a sub-package

-- Handle types where MarshalBinary is on the pointer type.
 - Handle MarshalText.

 Possible benchmarks: